centrahq/api-documentation/pages/06.plugins/15.klaviyo/docs.md

 - New Subscription (for newly started subscriptions)
 - Recurring Subscription Payment (for renewal or recurring orders for pre-existing subscriptions)

+We send additional event `Started Subscription` for subscription orders.

 Only `OrderType` of value `New Subscription` contains additional subscription information included on event item level.
 Item level boolean property `item.IsSubscription` can be used to dynamically render or skip additional `item.Subscription.*` properties containing subscription information.

 Centra allows for combining subscription purchases with one time purchases in single checkout.
-Example payload of `Placed Order` event created as a result of such combined checkout:
+Example payload of `Placed Order` and `Started Subscription` event created as a result of such combined checkout:
 ```json
 {
     "OrderId": "123",